 “If you show two or more of these signs, it might indicate a severe substance use disorder, which may require longer periods of treatment.
 See our Advanced Treatment programme for extending your stay at rehab after the initial 5 weeks.”

-For how we can help you with longer stay rehab please telephone Castle Craig direct on our 24-Hour Helpline: 01721 728118 or clicking here to arrange a free addiction assessment or here for more information.
+For how we can help you with more extended stay rehab, please telephone Castle Craig direct on our 24-Hour Helpline: 01721 728118 or click here to arrange a free addiction assessment or here for more information.

 Rehab by the length of stay: 2 Weeks | 21 Days | 28 Days

 Rehab by type: Private rehab | NHS rehab | Online rehab | Women-only rehab